mediacloud/rss-fetcher/doc/stats.md

 All grafana visible stats paths begin with "stats", and then one of "counters" or "gauges".

-Statsd counters are suffixed with "count" (per minute) and "rate" (per second?).
+Statsd counters are suffixed with "count" (per 10s sampling period?) and "rate" (per second?).

 An example of a grafana path to graph all rss-fetcher per-feed counters is:
 `stats.counters.mc.staging.rss-fetcher.worker.feeds.*.count`